getodk/central-frontend/CONTRIBUTING.md

 Frontend's [global styles](/src/assets/scss/app.scss) override some of Bootstrap's, as do the styles of Frontend components that correspond to a Bootstrap component (for example, `Modal`).
 However, we tend to stick pretty closely to Bootstrap, and you should be able to use most of Bootstrap's examples with only small changes.
 If you are creating a new component that is similar to an existing one, you may find it useful to base the new component off the existing one.

-We use some, but not all, of Bootstrap's jQuery plugins.
+We use some, but not all, of Bootstrap's jQuery plugins ([`/src/bootstrap.js`](/src/bootstrap.js)).
 We try to limit our use of Bootstrap's plugins, because they use jQuery, and jQuery tends to add complexity to components and testing in the ways described above.
 For example, if you use a Bootstrap plugin, then in testing, you may need to use jQuery's `trigger()` method rather than avoriaz's.

+### Global Utilities

+We define a number of global utilities as properties on `Vue.prototype`: see [`/src/setup.js`](/src/setup.js).
+In general, we try to minimize the number of global utilities: do not define a global utility simply to avoid importing to components.
+However, there are a few occasions in which a global utility may be useful:

+- The utility accesses the component using `this` (example: `$alert()`).
+- The utility is used in templates, which do not have direct access to imports.
+- We mock or otherwise modify the utility in testing (examples: `$http`, `$logger`).

+If a utility is used in a limited number of components, consider using a mixin instead of defining a global utility.

 ### HTTP Requests